-MM-BIO-01: Mitigation for Wetlands and Waters.
+MM-BIO-01: Mitigation for Wetlands, Waters, and Sensitive Natural

+Resources.
 The project is designed to be self-mitigating, and the wildlife undercrossing would result in a net benefit to the broader ecosystem.
 Furthermore, Midpen is seeking to develop a mitigation credit agreement (MCA) that could provide compensatory mitigation for some, or all, of the project's impacts on both state and federally regulated resources.

 On-site in-kind habitat restoration will be implemented where practicable to offset permanent impacts.
-If on-site restoration to offset permanent impacts cannot be achieved because of site constraints and/or limitations, Midpen and Caltrans would coordinate with the regulatory agencies with jurisdiction to determine appropriate compensation.
-The final mitigation requirement, if any, would be determined after selection of a preferred alternative and in coordination with the regulatory agencies.
+If on-site restoration to offset permanent impacts cannot be achieved because of site constraints and/or limitations, Caltrans, VTA, and/or Midpen would coordinate with the regulatory agencies with jurisdiction to determine appropriate compensation.
+The final mitigation requirement, if any, would be determined in coordination with the regulatory agencies.